What is Pre-EMI?: A Comprehensive Guide

 • Low Taxes: No deductions till you move in!

 Calculate how much you can afford to pay monthly using EMIcalculator.ai, and as much as you can afford to do so, select full EMI to save lakhs of rupees in interest.
+To reduce the higher interest burden caused by Pre-EMI, you can plan part-payments using our prepayment calculator.

 FAQs

-What is the difference between Pre-EMI and full EMI?
+• What is the difference between Pre-EMI and full EMI?

 Pre-EMI is only an interest on money that is applicable only under constructed homes.
 Full EMI not only pays the principal, but also pays the interest on the entire loan since the beginning of the loan.

-Can one pay in advance before the EMI?
+• Can one pay in advance before the EMI?

 Yes, most banks allow you to pay back the principal without interest early without any fee charged, and this reduces the amount of interest you will pay in the future.
 This is also known as a down payment.

-Is it possible to have a Pre-EMI in homes that are ready to be moved into?
+• Is it possible to have a Pre-EMI in homes that are ready to be moved into?

 No, it applies to properties under construction that have disbursements (walls, flooring, ceiling, paint) and that are phased.

-And will pre-EMI damage my CIBIL score?
+• Will pre-EMI damage my CIBIL score?

 No, being able to pay on time gives you more points, but late payments may affect it.